 The basal part of Unit V is an epiclastic sandstone that is very similar to Unit III; however, it is thin (rarely greater than 10 feet thick), and contains sand-sized grains of Unit IV.
 The rest of Unit V is very similar to Unit I in terms of texture and composition.
-The principal difference between Units I and V is the presence of angular clasts of Unit IV within Unit V. Unit V also contains more sandstone and less conglomeratic sandstone than Unit I. The sandstone is relatively homogeneous in terms of grain-size and composition (mediumto coarse-grained lithic sandstone) it contains very large-scale, bigger than the Navajo? that's what I would call very big tabular cross-bedding.
+The principal difference between Units I and V is the presence of angular fulfaccoms clasts of Unit IV within Unit V. Unit V also contains more sandstone and less conglomeratic sandstone than Unit I. The sandstone is and less conglomeratic sandstone than Unit I. The sandstone is relatively homogeneous in terms of grain-size and composition (medium-the sandstone) it contains very large-scale, tabular cross-bedding.
 The sedimentary structures, thickness, and overall stratigraphy of this unit suggest that it is an alluvial fan or a fan-delta deposit.